WAMS-LD: History

 On November 29, 2008, it was announced that Metro Video Productions would sell its stations (including WLMO) to West Central Ohio Broadcasting, a subsidiary of Block Communications (owner of WLIO).
 While Block assumed control of the station's operations after the sale's completion, it was initially stated that the company would not consolidate WLMO's facilities on South Central Avenue with WLIO.
 It has since been stated that some consolidation would take place with the station moving to WLIO's studios on Rice Avenue.
 On June 8, 2010, WLMO-LD was granted a construction permit.
 On June 10, to avoid automatic license termination, the FCC granted WLMO special temporary authority to restore analog service on channel 38.
 WLMO-LP's analog signal was restored on September 13.

 On November 15, 2018, WLMO-LP's call sign was changed to WAMS-LP.
 By 2019, Block Communications had filed with the FCC to convert WAMS-LP into a digital translator of WOHL-CD for the southern part of the market, licensed to both Minster and New Bremen, Ohio, offering ABC and CBS programming over digital channels 29.5 and 29.6, virtually mapped to channels 35.1 and 35.2, respectively, in likely anticipation of the new July 13, 2021, low-power analog television shutdown date announced by the FCC on May 17, 2017.
 By March 2020, Block Communications commenced digital operations of this low-power television station.
 WAMS-LP was obligated to convert to digital by July 13, 2021, as part of the digital TV transition for low-power TV stations.
 On March 2, 2020, the translator's call sign was changed to WAMS-LD.

 On August 1, 2025, Gray Media announced it would acquire all of Block's broadcast television stations, including WAMS-LD, WOHL-CD, WPNM-LD and WLIO, for $80 million.
+The sale was approved by the FCC on May 6, 2026, and completed the same day.